waiwera/waiwera/doc/user/setup_sources.rst

 Tracer injection
 ================

-If tracers are being simulated (see :ref:`setup_tracers`), then for :ref:`injection` sources it is possible to specify the mass fractions of tracers in the injected fluid, via the **"tracer"** value.
+If tracers are being simulated (see :ref:`setup_tracers`), then for :ref:`injection` sources it is possible to specify the tracer injection rates via the **"tracer"** value.
 This can be either:

 - a scalar, representing a constant value to be applied to all tracers defined in the simulation
 - a rank-1 array of numbers, with one constant value for each tracer
-- a rank-2 array of numbers, representing a table of tracer mass fractions vs. time (to be applied to all tracers)
+- a rank-2 array of numbers, representing a table of tracer injection rates vs. time (to be applied to all tracers)
-- an object, with tracer names as keys and corresponding number or rank-2 array values, representing constant or time-dependent mass fractions
+- an object, with tracer names as keys and corresponding number or rank-2 array values, representing constant or time-dependent tracer injection rates

 For example: